If you’re injured by a negligent driver in a Horry County car accident, you should do the following three things, in this order:

 Your attorney can put a dollar amount on your pain and suffering, evaluate your injuries to determine what a reasonable settlement would be, and negotiate with the insurance company to get you a fair award.

-To make the best use of your medical records.
+To make use of your medical records.

 Very soon after you’re injured, you could have an avalanche of bills and receipts for hospitalization, ER treatment, physical therapy, prescriptions, and assistive equipment.

-Rather than try to keep track of all this evidence for yourself when you’re injured and recovering, you can turn it over to your attorney, who will organize and present it to your best advantage in negotiations with the insurance company.
+Rather than try to keep track of all this evidence for yourself when you’re injured and recovering, you can turn it over to your attorney, who will organize and present it to your advantage in negotiations with the insurance company.

 How Comparative Fault Affects Your Settlement